jon-blob/crust/README.md

 ├── aig_structure/       # Code for AIG representation and management
-├── algorithms/          # Implemented algorithms (currently: cut enumeration) ├── debug/               # Example AIGER files (created with aigverse) & images for debugging/testing ├── input_output/        # AIGER file import & PNG export
+├── algorithms/          # Implemented algorithms (currently: cut enumeration) ├── debug/               # Example AIGER files (created with aigverse) & images for debugging/testing ├── aigs               # Example AIGER files
+  ├── crust              # Example crust output files.
+  └── mockturtle_images  # Visualization of each AIG with the mockturtle library.
+├── input_output/        # AIGER file import & PNG export
 ├── target/              # Auto-generated Rust build files └── main.rs              # Entry point with command-line interface
 ```
+Additional information about the debug directory: Each filename corresponds to the name of the AIGER file that was used.